Published On: July 27, 2022

 Treating ADHD in adults through the use of CBT includes 4 main strategies:

 Mindfulness-based cognitive therapy (MBCT) is a type of talk therapy that falls under the CBT umbrella.
-It’s proving to be a great way to treat adult ADHD, offering all the benefits of CBT while also incorporating the practice of mindfulness.
+It’s proving to be a great way to treat adult ADHD, offering all the benefits of CBT techniques while also incorporating the practice of mindfulness.

 Newer research on mindfulness meditation suggests it might be effective in enhancing brain function — including functioning related to neuropsychological capacities that are known to be impaired in adults with ADHD, like emotion regulation and attention control.
 Both meditation and breathing techniques can be successful in helping the mind calm and stay in the present.